 Tramadol is a synthetic opioid and is not derived directly from the opium poppy plants like natural opioid drugs (morphine, heroin).
 That is why many people consider Tramadol safe, and why many decades ago it overtook morphine’s role as a painkiller.
 Indeed, morphine and heroin are much stronger painkillers, but also are more addictive and harmful.

-After experiencing a high, you can count on going through some unpleasant effects as well.
+After experiencing a high, one can count on going through some unpleasant effects as well.
 That will happen immediately after the high.
 For people who do not use Tramadol on purpose to get high, the after-effects are a good indicator that their dose is too high.
-If you experience a Tramadol “high” or unpleasant side effects, and simply want to use Tramadol for its prescribed effects, talk to your doctor.
-Maybe you need to lower your dose, or even switch to another drug.
+If the person experiences a Tramadol “high” or unpleasant side effects, and simply want to use Tramadol for its prescribed effects, they should talk to the doctor.
+Maybe they need to lower a dose, or even switch to another drug.

-If you are not interested in recreational use, be aware of the risks that come with irresponsible use.
+Like many other drugs, a person on Tramadol can develop a physiological and psychological dependence, which can become an addiction.
+Be aware of the risks that come with irresponsible use.
 Use that results in a pleasant, high-like experience could be a warning sign.
-If you have any questions or concerns, do not hesitate to talk to your doctor as soon as possible.
+If someone has any questions or concerns, do not hesitate to talk to the doctor as soon as possible.

-The effects of Tramadol vary a lot among individuals, and that is why it is imperative to rely on your doctor’s prescription, and not what you might read on the internet.
-Otherwise, you can risk unplanned side effects.
-Depending on high much you went over the safe limit, they can be harmless but unpleasant or dangerous.
-But for those who know how to take it in a specific way, in can indeed induce a pleasurable buzz.
+The effects of Tramadol vary a lot among individuals, and that is why it is imperative to rely on the doctor’s prescription, and not what one might read on the internet.
+Otherwise, users can risk unplanned side effects.
+Depending on high much the patient went over the safe limit, they can be unpleasant or dangerous.
+But for those who know how to take it in a specific way, in can indeed induce a desired buzz.

 Again, it all depends on the user.
 Some people never experience euphoric sensations or any indication of a high.
 Others report varying amounts and ways to ingest Tramadol until they get high.